 Then go ahead and address the second part of the question explaining how your professional experiences and strengths are aligned with this short-term goal, Discuss how your professional experiences and the skills acquired have propelled you to your desired career path.
 While detailing your professional experience, make sure to focus on your specific professional strengths (quantitative skills, communication skills etc.) and personal attributes (cultural flexibility, perseverance, etc.).
 Then you can wrap up the essay with a comment on how the specific resources of Goizueta MBA program will help you achieve your post-MBA aspirations.

 - How your professional experiences and strengths are aligned with these goals (approximately 175 words)

-- How will Goizueta MBA program bring you closer to your post MBA aspirations? (approximately 50 words)
+- How will the Goizueta MBA program bring you closer to your post-MBA aspirations? (approximately 50 words)

 Essay 2.
 The business school is named for Roberto C. Goizueta, former Chairman and CEO of The Coca-Cola Company, who led the organization for 16 years, extending its global reach, quadrupling consumption, building brand responsibility, and creating unprecedented shareholder wealth.
 Mr. Goizueta’s core values guide us in educating Principled Leaders for Global Enterprise.

 Provide an example of your leadership– professional or personal– and explain what you learned about yourself through the experience.
 (300 words)

 Every year Emory’s leadership essay question centers round former Chairman and CEO of The Coca-Cola Company Roberto C. Goizueta’s leadership style.
 However, this question is tweaked a little bit every year.
 In the 2013-14 application, through this essay question, the applicants were asked to discuss their potential ‘contribution’ to Emory ‘as a student and as an alumnus’.
 Last year, they were required to explain the ‘good’ they have done to an organization and ‘the impact of their actions’.